ShedHelp

-Probably the best bet for getting rid of smoke smell in your car is to dust your interior with scented Baking Soda, leaving it to sit for a day or two (with ventilation) and then vacuuming it up.
+Probably the best bet for getting rid of smoke smell in your shed is to dust much of the interior with scented Baking Soda, leaving it to sit for a day or two (with ventilation) and then vacuuming it up.
 Otherwise you can try opening a can of coffee beans and leaving it to sit for a while–if you like the smell of coffee, that is.
 Coffee beans are a natural odor neutralizer.
-You may also want to check out How to get rid of Car Smells if there’s something underlying that smoke smell.

 Best Ways to Remove Smoke Smell